luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **start_coeff** (std::size_t): The index of the first coefficient to set to zero.

-: Sets the plaintext polynomial coefficients to zero starting at a given index.
+Usage: Sets the plaintext polynomial coefficients to zero starting at a given index.

 <br>